videosdk-live/videosdk-docs/help_docs/pricing.md

     - Invoice currency will be INR at the foreign exchange rate on the day of invoice generation.
     - As per the GST guidelines, 18% GST will be imposed on the final invoice amount, unmodified until the Government of India's law modification.
 And, under SAC Code - 998313, the applicable TDS would be 2%, under section 193(C) or 193(J) as technical services.
     - A user must provide registered GST & Company PAN data on the Video SDK user dashboard at least 3 days before invoice creation to get the GST invoice.

 ## Quotas & limits

 - For "Free Account"
-    - Maximum of 50 participants in one video conference room
+  - By default, maximum of 10 participants in one video conference room.
-    - Maximum of 9 speakers in one Livestream speaker room
+  - By default, maximum of 10 speakers in one Livestream speaker room.
-    - Maximum of 100 viewers in one Interactive Livestream (If used with chat feature)
+  - By default, maximum of 150 viewers in one interactive Livestream (If used with chat feature).

-    **Note:** If one of the above-mentioned limits is reached, services will be held for “Free Account”
+Note: If one of the above-mentioned limits is reached, services will be held.
+In order to increase the above limits, please [upgrade the plan](https://app.videosdk.live/profile/billing?page=1&perPage=20&default_action=save-card) on our dashboard and then contact us here : https://www.videosdk.live/contact

 - For “Paid Accounts”
-    - Maximum of 50 participants in one video conference room
+  - By default, maximum of 10 participants in one video conference room.
-    - Maximum of 9 speakers in one Livestream speaker room
+  - By default, maximum of 10 speakers in one Livestream speaker room.
-    - Maximum of 100 viewers in one Interactive Livestream (If used with chat feature)
+  - By default, maximum of 150 viewers in one interactive Livestream (If used with chat feature).

 Note: Please contact us if you want to enhance the aforementioned quota for your [subscribed account](https://videosdk.live/contact)